 Please keep two metres or more apart from those not in your immediate circle and be kind and patient with others as we continue through BC’s Restart Plan.

 The White Rock Pier and Waterfront Promenade were previously closed to help flatten the curve and spread of COVID-19.

 How has parking changed during the COVID-19 pandemic?

 Parking at the Waterfront is affected by the temporary closure of the West Beach Parkade.

 All waterfront parking lots along West Beach and East Beach have reopened for the public.
 Please follow all parking regulations as noted on the parking signs.
 For details, visit whiterockcity.ca/parking.

 Are parks still open?

-City parks are open.
+All parks have been reopened, and the City’s four playgrounds reopened on June 1.
 We ask that people respect the social distancing rules of two metres (six feet) or more.
-The City’s four playgrounds have been closed to protect against the spread of COVID-19.

 Are libraries open?

-Libraries are operated by Fraser Valley Regional Library and have been temporarily closed.
-Please visit fvrl.bc.ca.
+Libraries are operated by Fraser Valley Regional Library and have re-opened with an express pick-up option.
+The building remains closed due to COVID-19.
+Please visit fvrl.bc.ca for more information.